 7. A bad reputation doesn’t mean it’ll be bad

-“I had a great mail on an airplane yesterday.”
+“I had a great meal on an airplane yesterday.”
 You don’t hear that very often.
 (I’ve never heard it.)
 It doesn’t mean it’s impossible.
 The reputation of something can be hard to overcome.
 “Airplane food is a joke.”
 Or, “Rural healthcare is terrible.”
 It’s hard to hear anything to the contrary.

 She was confident in the surgeons there for her own care.